scholarslab/CodeLab/chapter07/index.md

 ---
 ## Homework for Week 07

-Try pair programming with a buddy!
+Consider pair programming with a buddy!

 ## Assignment 0: